Stop Spending and Start Saving

 Selling Your Life Hour by the Hour

-How often do you wake up and say to yourself “I wish I didn’t have to go to work”?
-Or worse than that to me, how many of you feel that dread set in around 5:00 pm on Sundays?
-I hated that feeling when I was working a 9-5.
+How often do you wake up and think, “I wish I didn’t have to go to work”?
+Or worse, how many of you feel that familiar dread creeping in around 5:00 pm on Sundays?

-Do you love your job?
+Do you genuinely love your job?
 If you weren’t getting paid, would you still do it?
-Can you think of better, more rewarding ways to spend your time?
-You probably only go to your job because you’re being paid to show up, not because you enjoy what you do.
+Can you imagine better, more fulfilling ways to spend your time?
+The truth is, most of us only show up to work because we’re paid to be there, not because we enjoy what we do.

-If you didn’t have to work, you’d be a lot happier, a lot freer.
+If you didn’t have to work, you’d likely be a lot happier and far freer.

-What people fail to realize, or refuse to acknowledge is that everything you buy outside of your core needs leads you further from happiness, from freedom.
+What many people fail to realize—or choose to ignore—is that everything you buy beyond your core needs pulls you further away from true happiness and freedom.

-Because when the majority of the money you earn at a job you hate is spent on stuff, you don’t need, what you’re doing is selling your life, your happiness, and your freedom one hour at a time.
+When you spend most of the money you earn at a job you dislike on things you don’t need, you’re essentially selling your life, your happiness, and your freedom one hour at a time.

-Do the math.
-If you want a new $1,000 iPhone and you make $20 an hour (pre-tax), you have to work 50 hours, a full work week, two work days, and two hours, to afford the phone.
-Shit!
-Really?
-Read it and weep.
+Let’s do the math.
+If you want a new $1,000 iPhone and you make $20 an hour (before taxes), you’ll need to work 50 hours—a full workweek, plus two additional days and two hours—just to afford that phone.
+Shocking, isn’t it?

-Even if you’re salaried, you can still work out how much you get paid an hour.
-Do that and before you buy something, work out how many weeks, days, and hours you’ll have to work to pay for it.
+Even if you’re salaried, you can still calculate how much you earn per hour.
+Before making a purchase, figure out how many weeks, days, and hours of work it will take to pay for it.

-When you look back at the iPhone purchase, what would you rather have had, the phone or seven days free from being at your soul-sucking job?
+Now, looking back at that iPhone purchase, what would you rather have: the phone, or seven days free from your soul-sucking job?

-If you added up the cost of all the crap you simply had to have that is now sitting in a closet or attic or garage, taking up space both mental and physical, collecting dust, unused, you could probably shave years off your working life.
+If you totaled up the cost of all the stuff you just “had” to have, now gathering dust in your closet, attic, or garage, you’d probably realize you could shave years off your working life.

 Breaking Out